hamMUSings/BrowserShack/README.md

+# ABANDONED BRANCH - August 2026

+This was the original dev branch of BrowserShack.
+It was abandoned when it was discovered that running GridTracker2 in an docker container with XPRA was failing due to graphics card acceleration issues.
+Even after seemingly resolving passing the graphics render capabilities into the docker container GridTracker2 would go black within 30 seconds of opening.
+After the discovery of Apache Guacamole (web RDP client) which somehow I missed in my earlier searches for web based RDP client, this branch was abandoned.

+It shifted the project to not being purely docker based but the benefits of running a desktop on bare metal so GridTracker2 would open and run were the trade off.
+It also does allow users to plug an HDMI directly into the computer and use the features that way and not solely as a headless server.
+And by using portable AppImages I was able to keep the base install pretty vanilla and in theory could also run on Wayland while XPRA was really on X11.
+Currently, DietPi LXQt is X11 but it somewhat future proofs the project and gives users more ability to upgrade or add applications at the expensive of more resources and not a full docker container stack.

+At the time this was an acceptable trade off.

+This branch has been renamed and left for archive purposes and in case anyone wants to resolve the XPRA / Docker / GridTracker2 issue the work is still available.

 # BrowserShack Summary

 This is a a collection of containerized tools to make a browser based FT-8/Digital focused remote setup with a very lightweight web based launcher to tie them all together.